 “When it comes to saving money on flights, timing is everything.
 One practical tip is to set up fare alerts on multiple travel websites and apps.
 These alerts notify you when prices drop for your desired routes, allowing you to snag the best deals before they disappear.

 Skyscanner, Kayak, and Google Flights are excellent tools for this purpose.
-Another effective strategy is to book tickets well in advance for peak travel periods like summer holidays and Christmas, as prices tend to rise closer to the departure date.
+Another effective strategy is to book tickets well in advance for peak travel periods such as summer holidays and Christmas, as prices tend to rise closer to departure.

-Consider taking advantage of airline loyalty programs that offer status matches.
-If you have elite status with one airline, you can often match it with another airline’s program, gaining access to perks like free upgrades, extra baggage allowances, and priority boarding without starting from scratch.
+Consider leveraging airline loyalty programs that offer status matches.
+If you have elite status with one airline, you can often match it to another airline’s program, gaining access to perks such as free upgrades, extra baggage allowances, and priority boarding without starting from scratch.

 On top of that, using cashback websites or apps when booking flights can help you earn a percentage of your spending back, adding up to significant savings over time.”